Coconut Oatmeal Chocolate Chip Cookies

 Ingredients Needed For Coconut Oatmeal Chocolate Chip Cookies

 • Ripe banana.
-This acts as the natural sweetener and the binder.
-The more brown spots, the better.
+This acts as the natural sweetener and binder.
+The riper the better for flavor and texture.

 How I Make Coconut Oatmeal Chocolate Chip Cookies